jharvey09/A-Yen-For-The-Future-Using-Time-Series-Analysis/README.md

 ## Conclusion:
 When partaking in an analysis, I try to find three questions to conclude the findings.
 This project consisted of the use of *Time Series Analysis*,  with that my first question was Based on my _Time Series Analysis_, ***Would I buy the Yen now?*** For me to conclude my findings, I would first need to ask myself, ***Is the risk of the Yen expected to increase or decrease?***  To come to my conclusion I could therefore use the evaluation based on the model.
-My final question would be ***Would I feel comfortable using these models for trading?***
+My final question would be ***Would I feel comfortable using this model for trading?***

 With this model, *the out-of-sample* data performed slightly better than the *in-sample* data.
-The out-of-sample had a **Root Mean Squared Error_RMSE_** of **0.415**, while the in-sample data has a **Root Mean Squared Error_RMSE_** of **0.596**.
+The out-of-sample had a **Root Mean Squared Error(RMSE)** of ***0.415***, while the in-sample data has a **Root Mean Squared Error(RMSE)** of ***0.596***.
 With that said, my answer is yes!
-I would buy the Yen at the current rate.
+I would buy the Yen, knowing that the future rate would increase.